 If ever there was a good time to make some positive changes to your restaurant’s operation, now is that time.
-An okay year is ending after a couple bad years and next year looks just about as good as can be expected.
-Now is the time to kick things up a notch and really go after more business.
+The time to kick things up a notch and really go after more business.
 If you’re going to beat out the competition then you need to trim down, work harder, and be smarter.
-Here are 50 resolutions to help you get there:
+Here are 50 resolutions to help you get there.

 1. Build a good website – By good we mean “informational.”
 When a customer visits your website they want three things: a menu, a map, and a phone number.
 Take down all the fancy pictures and put those three things first.